|Free download of Necrologue (requires Amnesia: The Dark Descent)||Download from Steam.|

 A heart attack in the form of what was possibly a human being.
 This thing is just a trip to the ER waiting to happen.

 So with this much said, this mod is a very impressive effort.
-However, I do have a couple of criticisms.
+However, I do have a few criticisms.

 What springs into mind is the first encounter with the Hunter.
 While a scary demon of Hell, the Hunter makes it difficult to explore the area and find an exit.
 It turns out that you need to solve an odd puzzle in order to move forward.